 “I’m asking to be free because I know in my heart I did not kill Mr. Dolff.
 I’m sorry that happened.”

-Odelia, 50, flew to Ottawa from her Winnipeg half-way house.
-She hasn’t seen Nerissa in person for 19 years.
+Odelia, 50, flew to Ottawa from her Winnipeg where she is living in a federal half-way house.
+She hasn’t seen Nerissa in person for 18 years.

 When asked how long his clients would have to wait for action, Lockyer said Saskatchewan Justice was moving as fast as “a snail with arthritis.”
 He said Lametti’s team still hadn’t received the court documents it needed.